 All of these are qualities that we need when undertaking a workout.
 One of the great benefits of caffeine is that we know it to be relatively safe when taken in sensible qualities.

-So taking a caffeine supplement before you start working out can help you get more done, as well as stepping up your calorie burn both during and after your gym session.
+Taking a caffeine pill before you start working out can help you get more done.
+It can also increase your calorie burn both during and after your gym session.

 A Sensible Approach to Supplements